wet-boew/cdts-sgdc/SECURITY.md

 # Security

+**Do not post any security issues on the public repository!** Security vulnerabilities must be reported by email to ...

 ## Verifying commits

 This project will need you to use GPG to verify commits.
 Please read [About commit signature verification](https://help.github.com/en/github/authenticating-to-github/about-commit-signature-verification).